HowProgrammingWorks/InversionOfControl/interfaceWrapper/en/README.md

 ## Tasks

 1. Learn how `setTimeout` is wrapped in example: `framework.js`.
 Now we will try to wrap module fs.
-We can iterat all of its functions by following code:
+We can iterate all of its functions by following code:
 `for (var key in fs) {...}` and replace its function with wrapped ones.
 We need a closure function and it should be universal to wrap any function in fs interface.
 The purpose of this example wrapper is to log all calls to the file